ukparliament/ontologies/meta/weeknotes/2022/46/index.md

 ## On matters of Member data management

 A couple of recent enquiries to our [Members' biogs](mailto:membersbiogs@parliament.uk) inbox turned up a couple of additional customers of our MNIS data.
-We now know that the [UK Parliament Week website](https://www.ukparliamentweek.org/en/) ingests Member data from [data.parliament.uk](https://lda.data.parliament.uk/members.json), whilst a government department express a preference for [members-api.parliament.uk](https://members-api.parliament.uk/index.html).
+We now know that the [UK Parliament Week website](https://www.ukparliamentweek.org/en/) ingests Member data from [data.parliament.uk](https://lda.data.parliament.uk/members.json), whilst a government department expresses a preference for [members-api.parliament.uk](https://members-api.parliament.uk/index.html).
 We're confused.
 They're confused.
 We're all confused here.
 But it's all learning.
 Or learnings as we say these days.

 ## Uncle Frank Says Turn It Down